rumenmitov/macroeconomics/pages/Chapter 1 - The Science of Macroeconomics.md

+- **microeconomics** #definition
+	- how individual firms and households make decisions and interact with each other
 - **macroeconomics** #definition
 	- how the economy works on an aggregate scale
+- **demand** #definition
+	- quantity of a good or service that people are willing to buy at a certain price
+- **supply** #definition
+	- quantity of a good or service that people are willing to sell at a certain price
+- **model** #definition
+	- a simplified representation of the real world
 - **recession** #definition
 	- when there is a substantial lower demand for goods overall
 - **government stimulus** #definition